Newport News, Virginia: European settlement

 During the 17th century, shortly after founding of Jamestown, Virginia, in 1607, English settlers explored and began settling the areas adjacent to Hampton Roads.
-In 1610, Sir Thomas Gates "took possession" of a nearby Native American village, which became known as Kecoughtan.
-At that time, settlers began clearing land along the James River (the navigable part of which was called Hampton Roads) for plantations, including the present area of Newport News.
+In 1610, Sir Thomas Gates seized a nearby Native American village, which became known as Kecoughtan.
+At that time, settlers began clearing land along the James River (the eastern most section of which was called Hampton Roads) for plantations, including the present area of Newport News.

 In 1619, the area of Newport News was included in one of four huge corporations of the Virginia Company of London.
 It became known as Elizabeth Cittie and extended west all the way to Skiffe's Creek (currently the border between Newport News and James City County).
 Elizabeth Cittie included all of present-day South Hampton Roads.

 By 1634, the English colony of Virginia consisted of a population of approximately 5,000 inhabitants.
 It was divided into eight shires of Virginia, which were renamed as counties shortly thereafter.
 The area of Newport News became part of Warwick River Shire, which became Warwick County in 1637.
-By 1810, the county seat was at Denbigh.
-For a short time in the mid-19th century, the county seat was moved to Newport News.

-Restoration

-Newport News was a rural area of plantations and a small fishing village until after the American Civil War.
-Construction of the railroad and establishment of the great shipyard brought thousands of workers and associated development.
-It was one of only a few cities in Virginia to be newly established without earlier incorporation as a town.
-(Virginia has had an independent city political subdivision since 1871.)
-Walter A. Post served as the city's first mayor.
+The first courthouse was located near the shores of the James River at Warwick Town near Denbigh Plantation.
+In 1810, the county seat was at Denbigh.